 There's a broad choice of engines with a 1.4-litre petrol with 140PS, a 1.6-litre petrol and a 2.0-litre CDTi with either 165PS or 195PS.
 The Cascada is a heavy car, so the 140PS engine is a little lacklustre when it comes to performance, however the rest of the engines offer reasonable everyday get-up-and-go.

 Regardless of engine the Cascada is more at home cruising at a gentle pace rather than attacking corners with gusto.
 It’s relaxed and easy to drive, but there’s little excitement on offer.
-That said, there’s a lot to like about the Cascada if you can get past the Vauxhall badge - it's very easy to drive, impressively well built and offers good levels of refinement.
+That said, there’s a lot to like about the Cascada if you can get past the Vauxhall badge (or the Buick badge or the Opel badge) - it's very easy to drive, impressively well built and offers good levels of refinement.

 Vauxhall Cascada (2013 – 2018): What's It Like Inside?